cornell-zhang/facedetect-fpga/README.md

 facedetect-fpga is an open-source implementation of Viola-Jones face detection algorithm suitable for C-based synthesis.
 It was introduced at FPGA-25 in February, 2017.

+This design explores the flow from software based implementation to an optimized C/C++ design suitable for High Level Synthesis (HLS) flow.
+The face detection system is optimized for performance at the C/C++ level and is synthesizable with a full-system compiler SDSoC from Xilinx.
+The design is suitable for real-time face detection applications and achieves a frame rate of 30 fps.
+The design has been tested using Vivado HLS 2016 and SDSoC 2016 on ZC-706 board with Xilinx Zynq-7000 XC7Z045 FPGA and ARM Cortex-A9 CPU.
+The generated RTL code (SystemC, VHDL and Verilog) from the HLS compilers can potentially be used for other purposes as well.

 Tutorial
 ------------------------------------------------------------------------